How many words should my child have?

 When reading about toddler vocabulary, you may see other numbers too, like an average number of words or the expected range (sometimes you’ll see the phrase typical range).

 The average will tell you about how many words a child in the middle of the expected range is saying at a certain age.
-When it comes to speech therapy, average isn’t really helpful because your child can say less words than average and still be on track.
+When it comes to speech therapy, average isn’t as helpful because your child can say less words than average and still be on track.
 Children often hit developmental bursts where they grow a lot in one specific area, and these happen at different times for different kids.
 If your child says less words than average, it doesn’t mean they have below average communication!

 2 year old girl feeding her baby doll